skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 -   Integration: systems involved in making payments, and other CMS business functions, need the option to use modern technology to interact with the current state of the legacy system.
--   Usability: users’ interaction with the legacy system need to easily identify and extract the exact data they need, when they need it.
+-   Usability: users' interaction with the legacy system need to easily identify and extract the exact data they need, when they need it.

 With the goals provided and as part of this design challenge, CMS wishes